ByungjinJun/QUICed/README.md

 **Note**: Don't forget to open the port on your system (varied by OS).

-**Note**: If you want to see QUIC packets in **Wireshark**, you have to use 443 as the port for QUIC (2019/10/4).
+**Note**: If you want to see QUIC packets in **Wireshark**, you have to use 443 as the port for QUIC (10/4/2018).
 When you do this, to run go with sudo -to bind with 443-, you may want to [check this](https://github.com/hypriot/golang-armbuilds/issues/6#issuecomment-244233589).

 Then start the server by running run_server.sh

 You can kill the server at any time by typing `Control+C`

 ## Client

-Install Golang first.

 ### Install `qpclient` on your local machine